-Julia grew up in Norwell, MA and graduated from Lesley University College of Art and Design in 2015 with a B.F.A. in Design.
+Julia grew up in Norwell, MA and graduated from Lesley University College of Art and Design with a B.F.A. in Design.
 She has primarily worked as a Graphic Designer for the past several years in various industries, from advertising to commercial real estate.
-In 2019, Julia created and launched “Wicked Women Makers Market”, a local artisan fair and marketplace, with her friend Grace Moore.
-Julia now resides in Kingston, MA with her fiancé and spends most of her free time sewing, painting and collecting vintage clothing.
+In 2019, Julia created and launched “Wicked Women Makers Market”, a local artisan fair and marketplace.
+Julia now resides in Kingston, MA with her husband and spends most of her free time sewing, painting and collecting vintage clothing.

 Kate Anderson is an art consultant, educator and advisor to artists.
 Since 2004, Kate has been thoughtfully curating artwork programs for her clients in business, healthcare, institutional, and private settings throughout the US and beyond.
 Kate's career has given her in-depth awareness of the art business world and what it takes for artists to stand out and succeed.
 Throughout her years as an art consultant, she has participated on panels for arts organizations and conferences, attended countless portfolio reviews and open studios; she has found that her expertise and professional experience provide valuable insights to artists.
 With a deep passion for supporting artists and helping them flourish and share their work with the world, she offers advisory service to artists one-on-one and in group settings.